Clifton893/Asian-Food-Emojipedia/README.md

 # Asian Food Emojis
 A spinoff from Angela Yu's emojipedia React challenge.
-This was an exercise in using React props, and I liked it so much to fork it and put my own twist on it!
+This was an exercise in using React props; I liked it so much I forked it, and put my own twist on it!

 **Project status:** Complete